-There are three basic types of users in Blueprint:
+There are various types of users in Blueprint:

 - An Instance Administrator is a user that has been assigned specific role privileges at the topmost administration level (that is, the instance).
 Instance Administrator roles are customizable and can vary in their privileges. - A Project Administrator is a user that has been assigned to a project role that contains Project Administrator privileges.
-Project Administrators are provisioned for individual projects, meaning the Project Administrator may not have Project Administrator privileges for another project. - A regular user has no administration capabilities but the level of access can vary depending on the projects that user is granted access to and the specific role they are given on each project.
+Project Administrators are provisioned for individual projects, meaning the Project Administrator may not have Project Administrator privileges for another project. - A registered user is licensed to access Blueprint and can log on to Blueprint if an Instance Administrator has enabled the ability.
+The level of access a registered user has varies depending on the projects that user is granted access to and the specific role they are given on each project. - A guest user is someone who has been mentioned by email address in a Blueprint discussion.
+A guest user does not have a Blueprint license and cannot log on to Blueprint.
+A guest user can only view a snapshot of the artifact that is attached to the discussion via email.
+When the guest user sends an email reply, the reply is generated into a comment response in the Blueprint discussion. - A blocked user is someone that has been prohibited from using the system by an Instance Administrator.
+A blocked user cannot receive or reply to email-integrated discussions.
+Only an Instance Administrator may block or unblock email addresses in the Blueprint system.

-Note: There is no limit to the number of instance administrators, project administrators, and regular users that can exist in Blueprint.
+Note: There is no limit to the number of instance administrators, project administrators and regular users that can exist in Blueprint.